kevinolega/callcentertrainingtips/_posts/2016-05-11-silent-letters.md

 4. Write down what you're saying wrong and make corrections.
 5. Be patient and eventually you'll get it right all the time just like I do.

-As I've said, I plan to create an audio for this.

-If I forget, send me an email to call center training tips at Gmail do com.

-Praying for your success.

-God bless and take care.